Eros11on/ecommerce/README.md

 - Product Pages: Separate pages for home's, office's, and outdoor' categories showcasing a list of products.

-- Single Product Page: Detailed product page with product image gallery, pricing, description, related product recommendations, and AR Visualization.
+- Single Product Page: Detailed product page with product image gallery, pricing, description, related product recommendations, and **AR Visualization**.

 - Shopping Cart Page: Displays the products added to the cart and allows users to review and manage their cart.